datagrok-ai/public/packages/UsageAnalysis/files/Test Track/Viewers/Line chart.md

 * Precondition: Open a **Line chart** viewer with **multiple Y columns**.
 Properties panel should remain opened.
 * Remove Y Columns.
 On the plot itself, click the 'x' buttons to remove some of the Y columns.
 * Expected Results: The number of Y columns in the properties panel should update immediately when columns are removed directly from the plot.
+18. Use Ctrl+click to select/deselect one more category in the legend. [#2455](https://github.com/datagrok-ai/public/issues/2455)

 ---
 {